Indirect tax considerations for the digital economy

 Ensuring you have sufficient data security is an additional concern that needs to be addressed as a priority.

-Talk to your local firm about how Grant Thornton can help you strike the right balance between compliance and profitability.
+Talk to our specialists about how Grant Thornton can help you strike the right balance between compliance and profitability.